-American Airlines pilot, local Catholic Capt.
-Carol Stone with crew carrying Diocese of Wilmington pilgrims: Catholic Forum in Italy - The Dialog
+American Airlines pilot, local Catholic Carol Stone with crew carrying Diocese of Wilmington pilgrims: Catholic Forum in Italy - The Dialog

-As a dedicated Catholic and parishioner of St. Jude’s Church in North East, Md., airline pilot Capt.
-Carol Stone has been to shrines, basilicas and so many religious destinations across the world.
+As a dedicated Catholic and parishioner of St. Jude’s Church in North East, Md., airline pilot Carol Stone has been to shrines, basilicas and so many religious destinations across the world.

 But it wasn’t until Oct.
-26 that she had the opportunity to pilot a Philadelphia-to-Rome American Airlines jet carrying Bishop William E. Koenig and more than 100 fellow Catholics from the Diocese of Wilmington to a pilgrimage in Italy for the special occasion of the year of the jubilee.
+26 that she had the opportunity to pilot a Philadelphia-to-Rome American Airlines jet carrying more than 100 fellow Catholics from the Diocese of Wilmington to a pilgrimage in Italy for the special occasion of the year of the jubilee.

-The group will tour Rome, Assisi, Manoppello, San Giovanni Rotondo and more on the 10-day excursion.
+The group led by Bishop William E. Koenig will tour Rome, Assisi, Manoppello, San Giovanni Rotondo and more on the 10-day excursion.
 Highlights of the trip include the tombs of St. Francis of Assisi and St. Carlo Acutis, the Basilica of St. Rita, the Sanctuaries of the Holy Face and Eucharistic Miracle, the Monastery Shrine of Padre Pio, the Monastery of St. Benedict and the Grotto of St. Michael the Archangel, as well as the usual holy places in Rome and the Vatican.

 Stone estimates she has made more than 130 trips to Rome and has visited most of Europe and all sorts of global destinations.